Madaminov0888/CryptoApp/README.md

 # CryptoApp
 Discover the crypto world on iOS!
 A SwiftUI pet project for learning.
 Real-time market data, price tracking, and trends with Coingecko API.
-Dive in, explore, and build your own crypto app in just a few taps.
-Start your crypto journey now!
+Dive in, explore, and start your crypto journey now!